joemmalatesta/NLP-Homework-0/README.md

 - stemming

 I chose to remove punctuation because it helped remove some repeats in the high and low count words.
-Being able to run it with and without removing it helped me understand common words that end sentences or
+Being able to run it with and without removing it helped me understand common words that end sentences or quotations.

 ### Sample output
 This is made with lowercasing and removal of punctuation but no stemming or stop word removal.